We recently hosted a horsemanship workshop and it was one of the most joyful days we’ve ever had.

 We were honoured to bring our Kîšâc dancers to Gloucester’s 175th anniversary celebration at the beautiful Billings Estate National Historic Site.
 Hosted by the Gloucester Historical Society, the afternoon was all about community, history, and celebration.

-Sharing Indigenous Dance at Stonehaven Summer Camp
+Youth4Youth Canada Brings Indigenous Dance to Summer Camp

-We had the best time bringing Indigenous dance to over 150 campers, ages 3 to 16, at Stonehaven Community Church.
-From the moment we arrived, Camp Director Gwen, her husband Pastor Kaleb, and their son Cory made us feel right at home.
+Youth4Youth Canada had the opportunity to share the beauty of Indigenous dance with over 150 young campers aged 3 to 16 at Stonehaven Community Church.
+The day was filled with joy, learning, and creativity, thanks to the warm welcome we received from Camp Director Gwen, her husband Pastor Kaleb, and their enthusiastic son Cory.

 Indigenous Peoples Day at Bytown Museum